ankitsinghaniyaz/classandobjects/content/tutorial/confusing_things_in_react.md

-description = "Learning react can be easy if you are well equipped, these are the top 5 things to know when learning react" draft = false slug = "" keywords = "react js, react for beginners, tips and tricks, confusions", "things to know about react"] title = "Things Beginners Find Confusing About React.js" toc = false
+description = "Learning react can be easy if you are well equipped, these are the top 5 things to know when learning react" draft = false slug = "" keywords = ["react js", "react for beginners", "tips and tricks", "confusions"] title = "Things Beginners Find Confusing About React.js" toc = false